peano88/media/gameplan.md

 - **Performance**: 2-3x faster than lib/pq for most operations due to native PostgreSQL protocol implementation
 - **Prepared statements**: Automatic prepared statement caching by default, reducing database overhead for repeated queries
 - **Connection pooling**: Native `pgxpool` provides better connection management with configurable min/max connections, lifecycle, and health checks

+### metrics: expvar

+expvar provides a simple way to expose application metrics via HTTP.
+It is part of the Go standard library, making it easy to integrate without adding external dependencies.
+Moreover it can easily integrated with other metrics systems if needed in the future.

 ## building